ALL REFERRALS TO THE HOMECARE PROGRAM MUST COME FROM COURT SUPPORT SERVICES DIVISION (CSSD) PROBATION STAFF

 - Child/adolescent psychiatric APRNs working in collaboration with child psychiatrists to provide a multicultural, co-disciplinary approach to care

-Current clinics are in Federally Qualified Health Care Centers and mental health clinics in Meriden, Bridgeport, New London, Norwalk, Waterbury, West Hartford, and New Britain.
-View list of clinics >
+Current clinics are in Federally Qualified Health Care Centers and mental health clinics in Bridgeport, Hartford, Meriden, New Britain, New London, Norwalk, Stamford, Waterbury, and West Hartford.

 Priority is given to adjudicated adolescents exiting juvenile detention centers.
 However, any adolescent with juvenile justice involvement, such as probation or Families With Service Needs (FWSN) with immediate mental health needs will be evaluated and triaged.
-To be considered for this program an Initial Referral Form and a Parent/Child Consent Form must be completed and included with supporting documentation from probation.
+To be considered for this program an Initial Referral Form must be completed and included with supporting documentation from probation.
 All forms must be completed and submitted in order to be accepted into the program.

 Fax number and email are on the referral form.
-You are encouraged to call Geri Pearson, the director of the Homecare Program, at 860-679-4089 if you have any questions about your referral or the type of services needed.
-Please complete the referral and consent form, send it to the triage office.
+You are encouraged to call Beth Muller, the director of the HomeCare Program, at 860-679-4089 if you have any questions about your referral or the type of services needed.
+Please complete the referral and send it to the triage office.
 You will be contacted by a clinician within a few days.
-The Homecare Program will arrange an evaluation as soon as possible, usually within two to three weeks of referral, more quickly if the need is urgent.
+The HomeCare Program will arrange an evaluation as soon as possible, usually within two to three weeks of referral, more quickly if the need is urgent.

 Whom Should I NOT Refer?